Harnessing Technology in Promoting Safe Tourism Destinations in Central Asia

 Qaisar Abbas

 Dr. Qaisar Abbas holds a PhD in Human Resource Development from Nankai University, PRC and M.Sc. and M.Phil in Economics from Quaid-e-Azam University, Pakistan.
 His research works have been published in various national and international journals and conference presentations.
-He has also worked as Dean of the Faculty of Business Administration and Director at Comsats University.
+He was CAREC Institute's Chief of Research Division and has also worked as Dean of the Faculty of Business Administration and Director at Comsats University.

 Sanjay Saxena